kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-first.md

 ---

-## The original thread-per-request model was conceptually excellent
+## The original thread-per-request model was conceptually excellent { #thread-per-request-model }

 Traditional Java web programming was easy to understand because the execution model matched the structure of the business operation.